Walking on the boardwalk at Venice Beach as a child with

 A move to a slower paced Austin, Texas gave Andrea the chance to be a stay at home mom and as her sons grew, she had the chance to express herself artistically.

-Andrea, a self taught artist, uses materials that are not traditionally associated with jewelry, to construct her one of a kind, layered designs under glass.
+Andrea, a self taught artist, uses materials that are not traditionally associated with jewelry, to construct her one of a kind, Andrea uses gemstone colored crushed glass or dried flowers carefully placed in resin with a toothpick to create her unique styles.

 She uses every spare moment to create her unique conversational pieces that have become a kind of addiction, always in her thoughts.